 A few weeks ago I uploaded a tutorial which showed you how to add shimmer and sparkle onto your cakes.
 In this tutorial I used pink diamond lustre dust mixed with dipping solution to create a metallic edible paint (If you haven’t seen it you can click here to watch that tutorial).
 So many of you have commented on the video asking for alternatives to the dipping solution and also alternatives that don’t include alcohol.
 Over the last few weeks I have been testing out different things you can use and things you can add to your lustre dust to create an edible paint and here are my top 6!

-Watch the tutorial below ⇩
+Watch which is the best below ⇩

 Edible metallic paint can be used on fondant covered cakes, royal icing; maybe you’ve added a royal icing drip onto your cake and you want to paint it gold.
 Or to add detail onto your buttercream cakes.